 - Add a drop of acrylic paint of each color you want to use in the paint tray.

 How to Paint Seashells

 - Brush water onto the entire front surface of the shell.

-- Dip a paint brush into water and into a paint color.
-Dab the color onto the area of the shell you want colored and let the water ‘bleed’ the paint into the crevices of the shell.
+- Dip a paint brush into water and a paint color.
+Dab the color onto the area of the shell you want to be colored and let the water ‘bleed’ the paint into the crevices of the shell.

 - Continue to add paint in the color combination and pattern that you like, using an image of a sunrise shell for reference.

-- You may need to let the paint slightly dry between coats and layer to get the look you want.
+- You may need to let the paint slightly dry between coats and layer the paint to get the look you want.